speveril/cozy/readme.md

 ### `>>> PRERELEASE`

 - Simple Quest/RPGKit specific
-    - Fix "hold indicator" and cancelling in credits
     - Add dialog to ghosts in castle
     - Add notification when player levels up
     - Double check licensing and attributions